icl/oldassign/GITHUB.markdown

 ###Work With Files

-11. Take a look at the contents of the folder, they should be the same as you saw on Github.
+11. Take a look at the contents of the folder which should be in your home directory.
+The files should be the same as you saw on Github.

 12. Open **index.html** in an editor, we recommend [Komodo Edit](http://www.activestate.com/komodo-edit/downloads)